Middle East Respiratory Syndrome (MERS CoV)

 To protect yourself from catching MERS when you travel you should:

-- avoid eating or drinking of raw camel milk/urine, undercooked camel meat or camel products
+- avoid drinking raw camel milk or urine, or eating undercooked camel meat or camel products

 - wash your hands regularly, especially after contact with ill people or contact with animals